DinoChiesa/devjam3-20170405/Labs/Core/10-Composite-APIs/README.md

    Here's a brief description of the elements in this policy.
 You can read more about this policy in Assign Message policy.

-   **<AssignMessage name>** - Gives this policy a name.
+   **\<AssignMessage name\>** - Gives this policy a name.
 The name is used when the policy is referenced in a flow.

-   **<AssignTo>** - Creates a named variable called ’GeoCodingRequest’of type ‘Request’.
+   **\<AssignTo\>** - Creates a named variable called ’GeoCodingRequest’of type ‘Request’.
 This variable encapsulates the request object that will be sent by the ServiceCallout policy.

-   **<Set><QueryParams>** - Sets the query parameters that are needed for the service callout API call.
+   *\<Set\>\<QueryParams\>** - Sets the query parameters that are needed for the service callout API call.
 In this case, the Google Geocoding API needs to know the location, which is expressed with a zipcode.
 The API calling client supplies this information, and we simply extract it here.
 The region and sensor parameters are by the API, and we just hardcode it to certain values here.

-   **<Verb>** - In this case, we are making a simple GET request to the API.
+   **\<Verb\>** - In this case, we are making a GET request to the API.

-   **<AssignVariable>** - zipcode and radius are new variables being created to store values being passed to the API.
+   **\<AssignVariable\>** - zipcode and radius are new variables being created to store values being passed to the API.
 In this example, the variables will be accessed later in the proxy flow.

    Note: The properties associated with the ‘Assign Message’ policy could have been modified using the ‘Property Inspector’ panel that’s presented in the ‘Develop’ tab on the right.
 Any changes made in the ‘Code’ panel are reflected in the ‘Property Inspector’ panel and vice-versa.
 We will use the ‘Property Inspector’ panel to set properties for some of the policies as the lesson progresses.